Anyone who is pregnant or knows someone who is or has been pregnant has heard of the 20 week ultrasound – which I think is basically everyone.

 It’s a wild ride, this pregnancy thing.
 You’re doing the most amazing thing that a woman can do.
 With her body, at least.

-This 20-week anatomy scan is a huge milestone, marking progress toward the creation of a viable, independent, and free-thinking lifeform.
-If that’s not amazing enough, you’re also doing it with style, momma.
+This 20 week anatomy scan is a huge milestone, marking progress toward the creation of a viable, independent, and free-thinking lifeform.
+If that’s not amazing enough, you’re also doing it with style, mama.

-Be sure you’re making this a memorable and well-documented part of your journey, lady.
+Be sure you’re making this a memorable and well-documented part of your journey.
 Take the time to enjoy the process, and milk that sonographer for all they are worth in terms of information.

 It’s hard to remember when you see them every week or two under the clinical conditions, but talking about and looking at babies is not the only thing your OB is doing.
 In their downtime they are jetting quickly back and forth from delivery ward to clinic and back, catching babies and checking vitals, sewing up little bits and making small talk.

 Because of this, it’s important to take full advantage of the sonographer’s time.
-This is what they do all day, every day–unless the clinic makes use of them in other ways when there are no anatomy scans to perform.
+This is what they do all day, every day.
 They are experts on ultrasound and infant development.
 And trust me, babe: they’ve seen it ALL.

 So when it’s time for that 20-week ultrasound appointment, take your full self to the clinic and invest all your heart into feeling and seeing and learning.
 You owe it to yourself, your baby, and that little one’s future!